John Ramage (ice hockey): Professional

 Upon completing his college career, Ramage signed a two-year contract with the Calgary Flames.
 He began the 2013–14 season with Calgary's American Hockey League (AHL) affiliate, the Abbotsford Heat, where he recorded only 1 assist in 50 games.
 The Flames demoted him to the ECHL's Alaska Aces, a development that Ramage later said benefited him as he received increased responsibilities with Alaska.
 He appeared in the team's final six regular season games, during which he recorded one goal.
 He then added 4 more goals and 13 assists in 20 playoff games as the Aces won the Kelly Cup championship.

 Returning to the AHL for the 2014–15 season, Ramage was assigned to Calgary's relocated affiliate, the Adirondack Flames.
 He recorded 14 points with the team in 53 games before earning his first NHL recall on April 10, 2015.
 He made his NHL debut the following day in a 5–1 loss to the Winnipeg Jets.
 Following the season, the Flames chose not to extend a qualifying offer to Ramage on a new contract, thus making him an unrestricted free agent.
 On July 3, 2015, Ramage signed a one-year, two-way contract with the Columbus Blue Jackets.
 He contributed to the Lake Erie Monsters Calder Cup championship for the 2015–16 season.

 During his third season within the Blue Jackets organization in the 2017–18 campaign, Ramage was traded to the Arizona Coyotes in exchange for future considerations on January 22, 2018.
 On February 26, 2018, the Coyotes traded Ramage along with Tyler Gaudet to the Nashville Predators in exchange for Pierre-Cédric Labrie and Trevor Murphy.
 He was immediately assigned to the Predators AHL affiliate, the Milwaukee Admirals, adding 3 assists in 21 games.

 On July 1, 2018, Ramage continued his journeyman career, agreeing to a one-year, two-way contract with the New Jersey Devils.
-Rampage was assigned to AHL affiliate, the Binghamton Devils for the duration of the 2018–19 season.
+Ramage was assigned to AHL affiliate, the Binghamton Devils for the duration of the 2018–19 season.
 In his sixth season in the AHL, Ramage established new career best markers with 12 goals and 31 points in 74 games, however was unable to earn a recall to New Jersey.

-As an impending free agent, Rampage opted to pursue a European career, signing his first contract abroad on a two-year agreement with German club, Eisbären Berlin of the DEL, on May 10, 2019.
+As an impending free agent, Ramage opted to pursue a European career, signing his first contract abroad on a two-year agreement with German club, Eisbären Berlin of the DEL, on May 10, 2019.

 After helping Berlin claim their eighth championship title in his second season with the club, Ramage left as a free agent to sign a one-year contract with Schwenninger Wild Wings on May 14, 2021.

 Ramage would spend two seasons with the Wild Wings, captaining the club for the 2022–23 season in which he appeared in every regular season game with the Wild Wings, collecting 4 goals and 22 points.
 Unable to help Schwenninger advance to the post-season, it was announced Ramage would leave the club at the conclusion of his contract on March 9, 2023.